mattgirdler/matthewgirdler.github.io/content/blogs/2023-in-review.md

 1. Killers of the Flower Moon
 2. Spider-man: Across the Spider-Verse
 3. Oppenheimer
-4. Blackberry
-6. Mission Impossible - Dead Reckoning Part One
+4. Mission Impossible - Dead Reckoning Part One
+5. Blackberry
+6. The Creator
-7. The Creator
+7. The Killer
 8. Talk to Me
-9. Saltburn
+10. Air
-10. Tar
+11. Tar
+12. Saltburn
+13. Barbie
+14. Evil Dead Rise
+15. The Whale
+16. M3GAN

 ### Games
 1. Talos Principle 2